0%

 Fixed windows do not open; they can either be located on exterior walls to admit natural light or set into interior walls (e.g., over a door).
 These types of windows come in all shapes and sizes, and of course, custom options are also available.

-12. Glass Block Window
+11. Glass Block Window

 Glass block windows

-One of the more decorative types of windows, glass block windows are made up of several sections of thick glass blocks that allow natural light to pass through into a room but are not fully transparent.
-These glass blocks are commonly frosted or have a patterned design that adds a decorative element to a space.
-Glass block windows cannot be opened for ventilation.
+One of the more decorative types of windows, glass block windows consist of several sections of thick glass blocks that allow natural light to pass into a room but are not fully transparent.

 Best for: Glass block windows are typically used in spaces where privacy is key: in bathrooms, for example, as well as in basement apartments and around front doors.